interoperable-mobility/principles/docs/process.md

 ### Version 1.0 Release Process

 - 10/12 Finalize co-signatories and for v1.0 *Note that co-signatories can continue to be added after this date, but just wont be on initial press release)*
-- ASAP after 10/12: Release of v1.0
+- Late October: Release of v1.0
-- Late October: information session
+- Earlh November: information session

 ### How can I participate?